halworsen/grug/README.md

   - action: Reply # Reply in the same channel that the message was sent from
     args:
       - "!1 + !2 = !plus_result"
+  - if: # Conditionally perform one of two action sequences
+      condition: int> # The name of the conditional action to use for evaluating the condition
+      args: # Operands/arguments to the conditional action
+        - "!plus_result"
+        - 100
+      true: # Action sequence to perform if the condition was true
+        - action: Reply
+          args:
+            - "wow that number was really big"
+      false: # Action sequence to perform if the condition was false
+        - action: Reply
+          args:
+            - "that number was kinda small"
 ```

 Look in [commands](./commands) for more examples.